9 SEO copywriting tips to help you make better content, and rank higher. Don’t miss out on these important SEO tips in your SEO content writing!

 We are naturally attracted to people who are similar to us.

-The same goes for your target audience, they will prefer someone that talks in the same language as they do.
+The same goes for your target audience.
+They will prefer someone that speaks in the same language as they do.

-Example: When you’re writing a ‘Beginner’s Guide to SEO’, you may not want to use too many abbreviations such as alt text, AMP, H1, and more.
+Example: When you’re writing a ‘Beginner’s Guide to SEO Copywriting Techniques,’ you may not want to use too many abbreviations such as alt text, H1, and more.

-Because this would be confusing at first, especially to those who do not have any background in search engine optimization at all.
+Because this would be confusing at first, especially to those who do not have any background in search engine optimization.

 Stay in tune with your target audience by finding and using the language they would use.